 Using Google search trends to inform your content strategy makes keyword research easier and gives you a better idea of which questions need answering.

 Though Google Trends is a powerful tool to support your market research, there are some smart ways to gain similar insights directly from your Google searches too.
+By utilizing Google NPS, you can tap into real-time search data to identify emerging trends and gauge public sentiment towards specific topics or brands.
 Combining both of these tactics can do wonders to content SEO.

 How to use Google search trends in content strategy building